istana/libnss-maria/README.md

 - cannot found well maintained INI parser for linux, not sure about multiline strings
 - libyaml is event based and I don't really understand it.
 Also YAML depends on indentation (or braces).
 - libconfig is used by nginx, so it is not a big unknown.
 It has multiline strings and is multiplatform (BSD, ...)

-## TODO

-- the support for unix socket

-### Parts

-- cmake build setup - DONE
-- configuration - DONE
-- ~prepared statements (it's so hard) - STRETCH GOAL~
-- string with real_escape - WIP
-- more examples - DONE
-- log errors to syslog - DONE
-- optimize via macros - NOT STARTED
-- try it with valgrind - NOT STARTED

 ## Author + License